s-baumann/SchumakerSpline.jl/README.md

 of the spline and options for determining behaviour when evaluated outside the interpolation domain.

 This package has the same functionality as the R package called [schumaker](https://cran.r-project.org/web/packages/schumaker/index.html).

+# License

+Authored by Stuart Baumann and Margaryta Klymak this software is available to all under the standard MIT license.
+See LICENSE.md